TernaryFortress/Privacy-Checklist/browsers.md

 There is an automatic way to do this on desktop computers, using a user.js file.
 We'll include that momentarily.

 Until then, here's the list of advanced settings.
 If a setting doesn't exist on your platform, that's fine too.
 You don't need to add it manually unless you're paranoid (we won't judge):

+# Firefox addons

+Noscript: This one can prevent Cross-Site Scripting (XSS) attacks by simply blocking the javascript from unnecessary domains.
+The downside is that you need to whitelist every page you visit.

+Ublock Origin: This addon blocks ads that load in-page, which can also be common ways for bad actors to acquire your IP Address.

+# Firefox about:config policies

 "" is a blank string, it means to delete the line and then leave it empty